 While plaque can be removed by brushing, dental tartar cannot.
 Tartar should be professionally removed from the tooth surface before it begins to affect the gum line.
 We call this stage Grade 1.
 There are a total of four grades of periodontal disease.
 At Grade 2, we begin to see irreversible damage done to the gum attachment of the tooth and underlying bone.
 Grade 4 is the worst stage and is associated with inflammation, swelling, pustular discharge, advanced bone loss, and tooth instability.

 While cleaning the tartar from the surface of the tooth can help with the appearance of the tooth, plaque will begin building again within 24 hours of the procedure.

 Your Pet's Cleaning

 Once tartar develops, it can only be removed by having your pet's teeth professionally cleaned.
 This is similar to what you receive at your dentist's office.
 However, unlike your own dental cleaning, your pet will be anesthetized for a complete oral exam and professional cleaning.
 This is the only way we can truly evaluate your pet's mouth.
-An awake animal will not tolerate the sounds and sensation of the ultrasonic cleaner.
+An awake animal will not tolerate the sounds and sensations of the ultrasonic cleaner.

 While there is always a slight risk with any anesthesia, today's anesthetics are safer than ever, even for older pets.
-The risk of complications of an infected mouth can far outweigh the risk of a general anesthesia.
+The risk of complications of an infected mouth can far outweigh the risk of general anesthesia.